EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 #### Structure of data files

 Data files follow a standard Questaal format for two-dimensional arrays.
-Unless instructed otherwise (**-r:qr**), **fplot**{: style="color: blue"} will pass the data file through the [file preprocessor](/docs/input/preprocessor/) before parsing it for values.
+Unless instructed (**-r:qr**), **fplot**{: style="color: blue"} will pass the data file through the [file preprocessor](/docs/input/preprocessor/) before parsing it for values.

 **fplot**{: style="color: blue"} must obtain information about the number of rows and columns in the file.
-The safest way to specify this is indicate it in the first line; see for example the charge density file _chgd.cr_{: style="color: green"} used by [Example 2.3](/docs/misc/fplot/#example-23-nbsp-charge-density-contours-in-cr).
+The safest way to specify this, is to indicate it in the first line; see for example the charge density file _chgd.cr_{: style="color: green"} used by [Example 2.3](/docs/misc/fplot/#example-23-nbsp-charge-density-contours-in-cr).
 It begins with:

 ~~~~